Why Did You Start Writing a Blog0

 I never planned on writing a blog.

 The thought of sharing my darkest secrets was not intentional.
 As a child, I learned not to tell my business in the public eye.
 The last thing on my mind was to be a life writer and pen my story for the world to read.

-My dream was to become a website designer.
-And the lure of big bucks stimulated the desire to learn how to write coding languages, such as HTML, HTML5, CSS.
+My dream was to become a website designer, and the lure of earning big bucks stimulated the desire to learn how to write coding languages, such as HTML, HTML5, and CSS.